Where do you stand today? Where do you see yourself in five years? In ten? In twenty?

 Your mission statement defines what you want to accomplish through your entrepreneurial project.
 It states your purpose and gives you a solid roadmap with tangible goals.

 Your vision statement is a concise description of the broader impact you want to create.
 It encapsulates your aspirations and guides you as well as your team to work toward your common goal.
 It offers clarity of purpose and smooths out the internal decision-making process.

-As you begin your journey of goal-setting, start by stating your mission and vision statement.
+As you begin your journey of goal-setting, start by crafting your mission and vision statement.
 We used WeekPlan to do this, and it did wonders for us.
 The app offers you a clean dashboard to define your mission and vision effectively.
 You can also easily refer to it regularly to stay aligned with your goals.

 Whether you head a large corporation or are a new entrepreneur, keep checking your mission and mission statement.
 They help you achieve your ultimate milestones and announce your purpose to your target audience.
 It’s a simple yet rewarding act.

 2. Define Your Core Values

 Honesty.
 Consistency.
 Independence.
 Loyalty.
 Optimism.

 This is not a random assortment of adjectives.
 Instead, this is an example of the core values humans hold.

 Your values form your fundamental belief system, guide your actions in life, and shape your identity.
 They can be negative or positive.
 In any case, they influence your behavior and mold your attitude to pretty much everything, including your personal, social, financial, and professional life.
 Your goals, too, depend heavily on your core values.

 Though our values drive us, it’s another matter entirely whether you identify and acknowledge your values or your values subconsciously direct you to different life paths.
 It might come as a shocker to you that most of us are completely unaware of our core values.